OpenNebula/docs/source/deployment/node_installation/kvm_node_installation.rst

 However, if you want to set-up another storage configuration at this stage, like Ceph, NFS, LVM, etc, you should read the :ref:`Open Cloud Storage <storage>` chapter.

+.. _kvm_addhost:

-Step 8.
+Step 7.
 Adding a Host to OpenNebula
 =============================================

 In this step we will register the node we have installed in the OpenNebula Front-end, so OpenNebula can launch VMs in it.
 This step can be done in the CLI **or** in Sunstone, the graphical user interface.
 Follow just one method, not both, as they accomplish the same.